TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-launcher.md

-To specify a system property when launching a `snappy-shell` utility, use -J-D*property\_name*=*property\_value* argument.
+To specify a system property when launching a `snappy` utility, use -J-D*property\_name*=*property\_value* argument.

 <a id="reference_9518856325F74F79B13674B8E060E6C5__section_E9CEB9D7B99D4621A1A8ADA28A49670A"></a>

 ##Description

-In addition to launching various utilities provided with SnappyData, when launched without any arguments, `snappy-shell` starts an interactive command shell that you can use to connect to a SnappyData system and execute various commands, including SQL statements.
+In addition to launching various utilities provided with SnappyData, when launched without any arguments, `snappy` starts an interactive command shell that you can use to connect to a SnappyData system and execute various commands, including SQL statements.

 The launcher honors the current CLASSPATH environment variable and adds it to the CLASSPATH of the utility or command shell being launched.
 To pass additional arguments to the JVM, set the `JAVA\_ARGS` environment variable when invoking the *gfxd* script.

-<p class="note"><strong>Note:</strong> The `JAVA\_ARGS` environment variable does not apply to the `snappy-shell SnappyData server` and `snappy-shell SnappyData locator` tools that launch a separate background process.
+<p class="note"><strong>Note:</strong> The `JAVA\_ARGS` environment variable does not apply to the `snappy SnappyData server` and `snappy SnappyData locator` tools that launch a separate background process.
 To pass Java properties to those tools, use the `-J` option as described in the help for those tools. </p>

 The launcher uses the `java` executable that is found in the PATH.
 To override this behavior, set the `GFXD\_JAVA` environment variable to point to the desired Java executable. (note the supported JRE versions in <a href="../../getting_started/topics/system_requirements.html#concept_system-requirements" class="xref" title="This topic describes the supported configurations and system requirements for SnappyData.">Supported Configurations and System Requirements</a>).